thomasjpfan/ml-workshop-intermediate-1-of-2/slides.md

 ## Scikit-learn Encoders

+`OrdinalEncoder`: Encodes categories into an integer
 ```py
 from sklearn.preprocessing import OrdinalEncoder
 ```

-- Encodes categories into an integer
+`OneHotEncoder`: Encodes categories into an integer
 ```py
 from sklearn.preprocessing import OneHotEncoder
 ```
-- Binary column for each category

 ---